 I've got an augmented reality (AR) tattoo on my left arm that works with a Nintendo 3DS-- when you point the 3DS camera at the tattoo, a video game pops out of the tattoo on the screen.
 It was covered by such sites as Engadget, Kotaku and Gizmodo, and even got me a write-up in a 2011 issue of Nintendo Power.
 My 10 year old self would be so amazed.

 When I create content, I enjoy working for people and companies that I believe in.
-The power of art is incredible, and it is important for all of us to use that power for good, and to help to make the world a little bit of a better place than we found it, in whatever ways we can.
-It is important that we tell the stories in the way they should be told, and it's my responsibility as a designer to reveal the truth and authenticity in those stories..
+The power of art & storytelling is incredible, and it's important for all of us to use that power for good, to help make the world a better place than we found it, in whatever ways we can.
+It is important that we tell the stories in the way they should be told, and it's my responsibility as a designer and creative problem-solver to reveal the truth and authenticity in those stories...

-When creating a website or a logo or a marketing campaign or a brand, we're not doing it for arbitrary reasons.
+When creating a website, a logo, a marketing campaign or a brand, we're not doing it for arbitrary reasons.
 We're doing it because we have something to say to the world, and because in our own little way, we want to make the world better.
 What I do is not just branding and marketing, it's not just messaging, it's storytelling, and it's about the meaningful exchange of ideas in a complex world.